Is Oumuamua an asteroid? An explanation weirder than aliens

 The space object named Oumuamua (Hawaiian for "scout" or "messenger") got lots of overheated attention this week after a widely respected Harvard scientist co-authored a paper suggesting the interstellar visitor could have been an alien spacecraft powered by solar radiation pressure.

+But the truth is no-one knows exactly what Oumuamua is and the idea that it might be of alien origin isn't even necessarily the strangest theory put forward.

-Earlier, research teams suggested Oumuamua might be an alien probe and then used radio telescopes to scan it for any signs of artificial signals.
+Earlier, research teams suggested Oumuamua might be a probe and used radio telescopes to scan it for signs of artificial signals.
 Those observations all came back negative.
-We'll probably never be able to investigate Loeb and Bialy's hypothesis fully, however, as Oumuamua has been traveling away from Earth at very high speeds for over a year now.
+Sadly we'll probably never be able to investigate Loeb and Bialy's hypothesis fully as Oumuamua has been traveling away from Earth at very high speeds for over a year now.

 "If you come up with something in the category of "not *obviously* wrong and also HUGE IF TRUE," the chance that publishing it will backfire is small, and the low-probability high-reward payoff might be tempting enough to make it worth facing the eyerolls of your colleagues," Mack tweeted about the paper and the huge response it's received.

-There's no actual hard evidence Oumuamua is an alien spacecraft -- Loeb just happened to notice that it moved in a manner similar to how we might expect a so-called "light sail" craft like the one the Breakthrough Starshot initiative is working on to fly.
+There's no hard evidence Oumuamua is an alien spacecraft -- Loeb just happened to notice it moved in a manner similar to a so-called "light sail" craft, like the one the Breakthrough Starshot initiative is working on.
 (Loeb also happens to chair Breakthrough Starshot's advisory committee.)

 The invisible universe made visible?